-BIO 341 - Ecology
+BIO 341 - Ecology 4 hours credit

 Lectures on the basic concepts of the ecosystem and community, aquatic and terrestrial habitats, and population ecology will be complemented by field and laboratory exercises.
 This course includes three (3) hours of lecture and three (3) hours of laboratory each week.
 Course fee applies.
 Prerequisites: BIO 111/114/115, 112/116.
 Fall.